JTBake490/data_science_projects/investigations/readme.md

-Investigation were small side projects while at Metis.
+Investigations were small side projects while at Metis.
 The purpose was to explore other aspects of Data Science or computer engineering without going to in depth.

 For my investigations, I decided to explore:
 - the SymPy library